kylescottmcgill/kylescottmcgill.github.io/README.md

+_Please note, the website is currently under development_

 ## Introduction ##

 Hi, my name is Kyle Mcgill, I'm a passionate and motivated individual who excels at adapting and finding solutions in the Application space.
 I love challenges and always aspire to better myself through furthering my knowledge in such a rapid paced industry.
 Im easy to get along with, and can work in teams big and small, I am also extremely proficient at working on my own.